pu2clr/PIC16F/projects/03-Servomotor/README.md

 1. **Signal Connection (PWM):** Connect the signal wire of the servo (usually the colored wire, not black or red) to the CCP1 pin of the PIC16F628A.
 This is pin 9, labeled as RB3/CCP1.

 2. **Power Supply (5V) and Ground (GND):** Connect the power wire of the servo (usually red) to a 5V power source.
 Connect the ground wire of the servo (usually black or brown) to the ground (GND).
-Ensure that the PIC16F628A is also properly connected to a 5V power source and ground.
+Ensure that the PIC16F628A is also properly connected to a 5V power source and ground. **Use a separate power source to power the servo.**.

 ### Additional Notes: